-STATEMENT BY DIRECTORSPursuant to Section 251(2) of the Companies Act, 2016
+STATEMENT BY DIRECTORS Pursuant to Section 251(2) of the Companies Act, 2016

-In the opinion of the Directors, the financial statements set out on pages 44 to 113 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 March 2019 and of their financial performance and cash flows for the financial year then ended.
-J V 1 Signed on behalf of the Board of Directors in accordance with a resolution of the Board of Directors.
+In the opinion of the Directors, the financial statements set out on pages 44 to 109 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 March 2020 and of their financial performance and cash flows for the financial year then ended.

+Signed on behalf of the Board d of Directors in accordanc e with a resolution of the Board of Directors.